 TIR/ total internal reflector

 This is made up of a light emitting diode (LED), which is centered at the end of a conical reflector.
 The reflector captures a significant amount of the scattered light and focuses it forward, so in order to spread this beam of light out over a wider area, manufacturers include optics which are seen as vertical ridges along the outside of the lens.
 This gives the light its characteristic appearance where the signal is still visible, but the effectiveness of the warning light is significantly diminished.
 This means that you end up with a very powerful signal spread, but out in a narrow band facing the front of the light.
-If you’re wanting high performance off angle, then a product with linear style optics should be considered.
+If you’re wanting high performance off angle, then emergency light bars with linear style optics should be considered.

 A warning light with linear optics is able to produce a wide angle warning signal which can easily be seen from almost any point where the face of the light is visible.
 The reason for this is all of the LEDs in the lighthead are surrounded with an optical reflector that captures the scattered light.
 There is usually a collimator (a device that narrows a beam of particles or waves) placed over the LEDs to align the light emitted from eachs source.
 Some linear optics can achieve more than 180 degrees of spread which makes them very effective in off angle applications.
-However, it does mean that the lighthead is spreading its energy over a wider area than that of the TIR so the strength of the warning signal’s appearance will be somewhat lower than a TIR lighthead- even with an equal number of the exact same LEDs.
+However, it does mean that the lighthead is spreading its energy over a wider area than that of the TIR so the strength of the emergency led light bar appearance will be somewhat lower than a TIR lighthead- even with an equal number of the exact same LEDs.